BlEmoRe/blemore-common/README.md

 - `ACC_salience` extends `ACC_presence` by considering the relative prominence of each emotion.
   It evaluates whether the predicted proportions reflect the correct ranking — whether the emotions are equally present or one is more dominant than the other.
 This metric applies only to blended emotions.

-### Filename parser

-Simple filename parser, provided as a convenience.
-The filenames and their corresponding labels and other metadata is already available in the train_metadata.csv on [Zenodo](https://zenodo.org/records/15096942).

-## Baselines

 ### Simple Baseline (OpenFace + MLP)